Supply & Logistics Management

 Dr. Krause’s research interests include sustainable supply chain management, sourcing strategy, supplier development, and supply chain complexity.
 Currently, he is researching the effects of complexity on supply chain performance, counter-productive workplace behavior in service operations, and market and regulatory dynamics affecting the cannabis industry.
 His published research has appeared in a number of journals including the Journal of Supply Chain Management, Journal of Business Logistics, Decision Sciences Journal, Sloan Management Review, Journal of Operations Management and the International Journal of Production Research.

 - Carlos Mena, Eng.
-D., Assistant Professor, Nike Professorship in Supply Chain Strategy
+D., Associate Professor, Nike Professorship in Supply Chain Strategy

 The focus of Dr. Mena’s research is the impact of supply chain management practices on economic, social and environmental performance.
 He has more than 25 refereed publications to his name including articles in IEEE Transactions in Engineering Management, International Journal of Production Research, Journal of Business Research, International Journal of Operations and Production Management and International Journal of Physical Distribution and Logistics Management.
 He has also published two books entitled “Leading Procurement Strategy” and “Delivering Performance in Food Supply Chains.”
 Dr. Mena was awarded the School of Business Researcher of the Year Award in 2019.